Coarse-graining in time with the Functional Renormalisation Group: Relaxation in Brownian Motion: Equilibrium

 In addition to the static variance at equilibrium, the curvature of the effective potential around the minimum also determines the time dependence of correlations in equilibrium, quantified by the time dependent covariance or connected 2-point function

-where $\lambda$ is given in part one and for the LPA corresponds to $V_{,\chi\chi}\vert$.
-Furthermore, now the solution to the WFR flow equation (\ref{eq:dzetax/dktilde}) for $\zeta_{,\chi}$ also contributes, providing a correction to the decay rate $\lambda$.
-The full numerical solutions to (\ref{eq:dzetax/dktilde}) for the potentials considered here are described in detail in Appendix (\ref{app:WFR-flow}).
+Here, $\lambda$ corresponds to $V_{,\chi\chi}\vert$ within the LPA but the solution to the WFR flow equation (\ref{eq:dzetax/dktilde}) for $\zeta_{,\chi}$ also contributes, providing a correction to $\lambda$ according to (\ref{eq:lambdadef}).

-In Table.~\ref{tabel:effective mass for different potentials and methods} we collect the values of $\lambda$ obtained using the fRG under LPA \& WFR for different $\Upsilon $ values, higher or comparable to the typical depth or barrier heights of the different potentials, and compare this directly to high accuracy numerical simulations of the Langevin equation (\ref{eq:langevin}) using LAMMPS.
-Where possible we also computed the first non-zero eigenvalue $E_1$ by diagonalising the Hamiltonian from the Schr\"{o}dinger (or rescaled Fokker-Planck) equation in (\ref{eq: rescaled F-P}).
-We can clearly see from Table. \ref{tabel:effective mass for different potentials and methods} that for our potentials the value obtained via the LPA tends to deviate by $\sim 10\%-15\%$ from the simulation value.
-Inclusion of the WFR factor $\zeta_{,\chi}$ reduces the deviation substantially error to $\sim 1\%-5\%$ from the value obtained in the simulations.
+In Table.~\ref{tabel:effective mass for different potentials and methods} we collect the values of $\lambda$ obtained using the fRG under LPA \& WFR for different $\Upsilon $ values, and compare this directly to high accuracy numerical simulations of the Langevin equation (\ref{eq:langevin}).
+We can clearly see from Table. \ref{tabel:effective mass for different potentials and methods} that the LPA can have good agreement with the simulation value for simple potentials at high temperature but can deviate drastically as temperature is lowered.
+Inclusion of the WFR factor $\zeta_x$ reduces the deviation error from the value obtained in the simulations substantially to $\sim 1 \%$ for the simplest cases and order of magnitude agreement for the most complicated, low temperature systems.

-We plot the decay of the covariance at equilibrium for our five potentials of interest in Figs. \ref{fig: 2pt_eq_Poly.png}, \ref{fig: 2pt_eq_DW.png}, \ref{fig: 2pt_eq_ULJ.png}, \ref{fig: 2pt_eq_X2Gauss.png} \& \ref{fig: 2pt_eq_X2GaussMany.png} as calculated by fRG techniques compared to direct numerical simulations of the langevin equation.
-For a polynomial potential, as shown in Fig.~\ref{fig: 2pt_eq_Poly.png}, we can see how the decay rate as calculated via the fRG for both LPA and LPA + WFR closely matches the simulations at both high and low temperature.
-Fig.~\ref{fig: 2pt_eq_DW.png} shows the decay in the doublewell which at $\Upsilon = 10$ (top plot) shows great agreement with the simulation and Schr\"{o}dinger calculation of $\lambda$ with fRG methods.
-At $\Upsilon = 2$ (bottom plot) of Fig.~\ref{fig: 2pt_eq_DW.png} however we can see that the LPA is poorly capturing the correct decay rate and the improvement gained by including WFR offers is much more dramatic.

-The calculation of $E_1$ from the Schr\"{o}dinger equation has proved a non-trivial numerical exercise for our unequal Lennard-Jones potential hence its omission from Table.~\ref{tabel:effective mass for different potentials and methods} and Fig.~\ref{fig: 2pt_eq_ULJ.png}.
-Here the fRG offers a very real advantage over more conventional methods to calculating this decay rate as we do not have to develop special numerical routines for every potential of interest, we simply solve the same two flow equations (\ref{eq:dV/dk}) \& (\ref{eq:dzetax/dktilde}).
-We can see in Fig.~\ref{fig: 2pt_eq_ULJ.png} how the LPA + WFR decay rate closely matches the simulated decay at high temperature with the advantage of being calculated much more quickly than the direct simulation.
-Even just the LPA decay at low temperature as seen in Table.~\ref{tabel:effective mass for different potentials and methods} puts us in the correct ballpark for the decay rate.